sure-trust/G10_Java/Course Reports/kavya choda.md

 ## Name: CHODA KAVYA SRI MEGHANA

-## Qualifications: PURSUING 4TH B.TECH YEAR
+## Qualifications: PURSUING 4TH year B.TECH

 Welcome to the course report for the  Core Java Programming!
 This README document provides an overview of the course, its mini projects and final project.